PetrosIakovou/GpsTracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is an aviation application for free flight pilot's (paragliding , handgliding ...).
-A GPS unit attached to the pilot exposes flight data (position, altitude, ground speed, flight direction and other) to a UI so other co-pilots be able to monitor the pilot's flight in real time.
+A GPS unit attached to the pilot exposes flight data (position, altitude, ground speed, flight direction and other) to a UI so other co-pilots be able to monitor on a map the pilot's flight in real time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>